CaterinaBi/aicore-recommendation-ranking-system/README.md

 ### Image data cleaning

 The image dataset comprises of a total of 12668 items.
 These do not have the same size, nor the same number of channels.
 We were therefore required to write code to make sure all images were consistent along these two dimensions.
+A small sample of 10 images has been uploaded to this repo for documentation purposes (`image_dataset/raw_dataset/`).

 The `clean_images.py`file in the repository contains the code I wrote to clean the image dataset.
 This implements a pipeline that applies the necessary cleaning to the image dataset by defining a function called `clean_image_data`.
 The function takes two arguments: `final_size` (int), the size value in pixels of the resized image, and `image` (image), the image to be resized.